UltimatePowerCoder/UltimatePowerCoder/README.md

 👋 Hi there!
-I’m Leonid Korshunov, front-end developer passionate about creating beautiful and interactive web applications.
+I’m Leonid, front-end developer passionate about creating beautiful and interactive web applications.

 🚀 **About Me:**